blip-org/kiss_router/README.md

 ```

 `modalExtended` makes modal to stretch fully on the screen. fir IOS it still has some space between modal and the edge of the screen.

+`modalEnableDrag` make modal draggable up and down for closing purposes.